 The 2014 legislation comprises the Defence Legislation Amendment (Woomera Prohibited Area) Act 2014 and Woomera Prohibited Area Rule 2014.
 The Act gives effect to the recommendations of the Final Report of the Review of the Woomera Prohibited Area (PDF).
 The Act is supported by the Rule which provides the detailed arrangements to give effect to the legislation.

-This legislation only applies to new users seeking access to the WPA.
+The Woomera Prohibited Area Rule 2014 only applies to new users from 27 August 2014 seeking access to the WPA.
 New users need to apply for an access permit before they can enter the WPA for one of the following purposes: